nprblm/book-exchange/README.md

 # book-exchange
+Android App with Firebase connection.
-Online market for book change
+Online market for book change, with registration and authorization.